 The fluid limit scaling of a stochastic process $(Z(t))$ in $\R^J$ consists in speeding up time and space in proportion to the norm of its initial state:

 A possible limit in distribution of the sequence of processes $(\overline{Z}_N(t))$ is called a fluid limit of the process $(Z(t))$.
-Hence, in some sense fluid limits give a first order description of $(Z(t))$.
-This is a convenient tool to investigate multi-dimensional processes for which general results are scarce.
+Hence, in some sense fluid limits give a first-order description of $(Z(t))$.
+This is a convenient tool to investigate multidimensional processes for which general results are scarce.
 In the context of Markov processes, there is an additional interest since the ergodicity of the process can be connected to the fact that fluid limits (whose initial states lie on the unit sphere) return to the origin.
 See Rybko and Stolyar~\cite{Rybko} and Dai~\cite{Dai}.
-Note however that the fluid limit scaling is well suited for processes that behave locally like random walks.
+Note, however, that the fluid limit scaling is well suited for processes that behave locally like random walks.
 For other processes, different scalings may have to be considered.

-In the case of the generalized processor-sharing policy defined by Relation~\eqref{dps}, for every $1\leq j\leq J$ and $t\geq 0$, let $X_j(t)$ denote the number of jobs waiting at the $j$th node.
+For certain choices of $f$ a fluid limit is obtained by standard techniques.
+For instance, in the case of generalized processor-sharing policy defined by relation~(\ref{dps}), for every $1\leq j\leq J$ and $t\geq0$, let $X_j(t)$ denote the number of jobs waiting at the $j$th node.
 The evolution of this process can be represented as

 where $(M_j(t))$ is a martingale.
-The scaled process with $N=\|X(0)\|$ is thus given by
+The scaled process with $N=\llVert X(0)\rrVert $ is thus given by